Postgraduate study guidance

 Each course is different so please check the course page for the detail of individual entry requirements.
 To see what you need to include with your application, see our Entry Requirements page.
 You can learn more about research based postgraduate course (like a PhD) entry requirements here.

 When applying for a postgraduate taught course, you can apply directly through our website here.
 We do not charge application fees.
 If you would prefer our admissions team to support you with your application, please contact us.

-Yes.
-We might require a separate personal statement depending upon the courses selected.
+You can apply for more than one course but a separate personal statement may be required.
 Please note, that you can only study one course at a time.
 So if you have been accepted for more than one course, you will need to make a choice.

 It can take up to 5 working days for our Admissions team to process a standard application.
 If there is any missing supporting documentation, our admissions team will contact you.

 Normally we can defer your place to the next available intake.
 If you wish to inform us of your intention to delay your studies, you can do so by emailing us on UKadmissions@coventry.ac.uk

 We have numerous on and off campus accommodation available for our postgraduate learners in Coventry.
 This guide, will provide you with details of the options available, as well as some frequently asked questions.